- Backstage

 Para ski elite visiting Saalbach

-After the FIS Alpine Ski World Championships Saalbach 2025 last year, Saalbach remains a stage for international elite sport.
-This time, the focus shifts to the Para Ski World Cup and to athletes who impressively demonstrate that world-class performance is not defined by norms, but by performance, precision, and courage.
-The slopes of the Glemmtal are no strangers to high-pressure moments.
-One year after hosting the Alpine Ski World Championships, the focus now turns to hundredths of a second, World Cup points, and perfectly drawn lines.
-Speed, technical skill, and mental strength are just as essential here as on any major stage in alpine skiing.
+Following the FIS Alpine Ski World Championships Saalbach 2025, Saalbach continues to be a stage for international elite sport.
+From 11 to 17 January 2026, the focus shifted to the Para Alpine Skiing World Cup and to athletes who powerfully demonstrated that world-class performance is not defined by norms, but by performance, precision and courage.
+The slopes of the Glemmtal are well acquainted with the pressure of major moments.
+Where the world’s best alpine skiers most recently battled for medals at the FIS Alpine World Ski Championships, the challenge now was about hundredths of a second, World Cup points and perfectly executed lines.
+Speed, technique and mental strength were required, just as on any major stage of ski racing, for everyone who crossed the starting line here.

-At the heart of the action are two duos from the same family: Johannes Aigner with his guide Nico Haberl, and Veronika Aigner guided by her sister Elisabeth Aigner.
-Both teams represent para skiing at the highest level, built on partnerships where trust, timing, and absolute precision make the difference.
+On the Schneekristall course, women and men competed for World Cup points in Super-G and Downhill at the FIS Para Alpine Skiing World Cup.
+At the center of attention were two duos from the same family: Johannes Aigner with his guide Nico Haberl, and Veronika Aigner with her sister Elisabeth Aigner as guide.
+Both teams embody Para Alpine skiing at the highest level, demonstrating a partnership in which trust, timing and absolute precision are decisive for success.

 For Johannes Aigner, Saalbach is a place filled with positive memories.
-In 2023, he won all four World Cup races here, and this season the downhill once again delivered two victories for the Aigner family.
-“I always associate Saalbach with something positive,” Johannes says.
-“I really like the courses – they’re a bit more challenging.
-And we’ve celebrated many successes here, which naturally creates a strong connection to this place.”
-Together with guide Nico, every detail falls into place in race mode: clear calls, high speed, a shared rhythm.
+Back in 2023, he won all four World Cup races here, and this year once again the victories in both Downhill and Super-G in the Vision Impaired category went to the Aigner family.
+“I basically always associate Saalbach with something positive,” Johannes says.
+“I really like the courses, they’re a bit more challenging.
+And we’ve been able to celebrate many successes here.
+Naturally, you connect that with a place.”
+Together with guide Nico, everything fell perfectly into place in race mode: clear calls, high speed and a shared rhythm.

-Veronika laughs and says, “Loss of control.”
-Then she quickly adds, “Well, it’s really not that bad.”
+Veronika laughed and said, “Loss of control.”
+She quickly followed up with a smile: “Well, it’s not that bad.”